angon013/League-of-Legends-Skin-Changer-2025/README.md

 A: This tool is designed to be safe and undetectable, but there’s always a risk with third-party software.
 Use at your own discretion.

 **Q: Does this work on all League of Legends servers?**
-A: Yes, it supports **NA, EUW, EUNE, KR, LAN, LAS, BR, OCE, JP, TR, and RU** servers.
+A: Yes, it supports **NA, EUW, EUNE, KR, LAN, LAS, BR, OCE, JP, and TR** servers.

 **Q: Do I need to modify game files?**
 A: No, our skin changer works **without modifying game files**, ensuring minimal risk.